loganathanspr/project-planner/best-practices.md

 - Let **new ideas become new epics**.
 - Keep the **vision stable**, allow **epics/issues to evolve**.
 - Always **define done before starting**.
+- Deliver **demonstrable value early** by sequencing work from low-hanging fruit to higher complexity; record reasons when deviating from the order.